MarkAAmaro/SVG-Logo-Maker/README.md

 2. Open a terminal or command prompt and navigate to the directory where the code is located.
 3. Install inquirer
 4. Use terminal to enter: Node index.js in the file directory
-5. The script will prompt you to enter the following information: Enter up to three characters for the logo text.Enter the color of the text.Select a shape for the logo.
-Enter the color of the shape
+5. The script will prompt you to enter the following information:
+- Enter up to three characters for the logo text
+- Enter the color of the text
+- Select a shape for the logo
+- Enter the color of the shape
-6. A log will be created and viewed with a SVG viewer
+7. A log will be created and viewed with a SVG viewer